Lima-X/Singularity/readme.md

     - Allows for multiple custom passes to be applied on a low level IR
     - Multithreading capable, actual multihreading support has to be provided by implementor
     - High memory efficiency, the framework tries to be low on memory allocations
+    - MS-DIA driven symbol parser, used to more accurately lift the image (if pdb is available)
+    - Recursive descent driven disassembler engine
+    - Low level and highly universla cfg based IR with plenty of meta data

 ## Decompiler heuristics support list